Diccionario de la lengua española: Editions

-The first dictionary was the six-volume Diccionario de Autoridades (Dictionary of Authorities) from 1726 to 1739.
-Based on that work, an abridged version was published in 1780, the full title of which was Diccionario de la lengua castellana compuesto por la Real Academia Española, reducido á un tomo para su más fácil uso (Dictionary of the Castilian tongue composed by the Royal Spanish Academy, reduced to one volume for its easier use).
+The first dictionary was the six-volume Diccionario de Autoridades ("Dictionary of Authorities"), published from 1726 to 1739.
+Based on that work, an abridged version was published in 1780, the full title of which was Diccionario de la lengua castellana compuesto por la Real Academia Española, reducido á un tomo para su más fácil uso ("Dictionary of the Castilian tongue composed by the Royal Spanish Academy, reduced to one volume for its easier use").
 According to its prologue, the dictionary was published for general public access during the long time between the publishing of the first and second editions of the exhaustive Diccionario de Autoridades, thus offering a cheaper reference book.
 By the time the second edition was published, it had become the principal dictionary, superseding its ancestor.

 The fourth edition of the dictionary (1803) introduced the digraphs "ch" (che) and "ll" (elle) to the Spanish alphabet as separate, discrete letters.
 Entries starting with "ch" were placed after all the "c" entries (so czarda appeared before chacal), and "ll" entries after "l".
-Also in 1803, the letter "x" was replaced with "j" when it had the same pronunciation as "j", and the circumflex accent (^) was eliminated.
+Also in 1803, the letter "x" was replaced with "j" when it had the same pronunciation as "j", and the circumflex accent was eliminated.
 In 1994, it was decided at the 10th Congress of the Association of Academies of the Spanish Language to use the universal Latin alphabet, which does not include "ch" and "ll" as single letters.

 The earliest editions were more extensive: they included Latin translations of the entry, in some cases gave usage examples (especially in popular phrases), and summarised the word's etymology; contemporary editions do so concisely.
 The earliest editions had "x" entries that no longer appear individually.

-Historically, the decision to add, modify, or delete words from the dictionary has been made by the RAE, in consultation with other language authorities (especially in Latin America) when there was an uncertainty.
-This process continued between 1780 and 1992, but, since the 1992 edition, RAE committees, the Instituto de Lexicografía, and the Association of Academies of the Spanish Language—which specifically deals with American vocabulary—collaborate in producing the Dictionary of the Spanish Language.
+Historically, the decision to add, modify, or delete words from the dictionary has been made by the Academy in consultation with other language authorities (especially in Latin America) when there was an uncertainty.
+This process continued between 1780 and 1992, but, since the 1992 edition, Academy committees, the Instituto de Lexicografía, and the Association of Academies of the Spanish Language—which specifically deals with American vocabulary—collaborate in producing the Dictionary of the Spanish Language.

 List of editions

-The editions are listed on the RAE Web site, and the forewords of former editions can be accessed from there.
+The editions are listed on the Academy's website, and the forewords of former editions can be accessed from there.
 Some editions, including the 1726–1739 Diccionario de autoridades, are available in facsimile, or for online search.